Board of Directors

 Judy Grear is a retired educator who still works as a substitute teacher at Avalon School.
 She received a Bachelor’s of Arts in English and American Literature from the University of California, San Diego and has completed over 100 units of upper division and extension courses.
 She assisted her elderly parents with their medical care and “values having good hospital services available.”
 She is President of the Board for Avalon’s Friends of the Library and Vice-President of Catalina Kid Ventures.
 She and her husband Dave had visited the island for 40 years and decided to move to Avalon in 2010.
 Known for her honesty and reliability, Ms. Grear cares about “getting things done” while collaborating with other AMDC Board members committed to the hospital and how it can better serve the community of residents and visitors.

 Trudy Saldana has been married to her husband Joe for 50 years the two came to Catalina as newlyweds and raised their family on the island.
 Forty years ago, Ms. Saldana worked as part of a group seeking and starting P.L.A.Y., Avalon’s first preschool.
 The Saldana’s owned and operated Coyote Joe’s Restaurant for 33 years.
-A fiscal conservative, Trudy has experience with profit and loss issues, management, problem solving and strategic planning.
+A fiscal conservative, Ms. Saldana has experience with profit and loss issues, management, problem solving and strategic planning.
 She cares “about everyone receiving equal access to quality health care and effective medical treatment on the Catalina Island.”
 Serving on the AMDC Board is her way to give back to the community she has called home for over half a century.

 Dr. John Christian Fox